rixiobarrios/django-views-and-templates/readme.md

 Using the models from yesterday, let's create some views to display our application's data!
-Views are really similar to controllers in the other languages we have looked at so far.
-They pass data to our templates.
+Views are really similar to controllers in the other frameworks we have looked at: they pass data to our templates.

 In your view file, you may see that `render` is already imported.
 This function is super helpful, and it does exactly what it sounds like - it renders views!